mdsufz/OrtSuite/README.md

 *Subsetting to a pathway*

-> Rscript /path/to/folder/gpr_manipulation.R  -p /path/to/folder/pathway_list.txt -n /path/to/folder/gpr.xlsx -s /path/to/folder/Species_Annotation.csv -u /path/to/folder/user_input.csv
+> Rscript /path/to/folder/gpr_manipulation.R  -p /path/to/folder/pathway_list.txt -n /path/to/folder/gpr.xlsx -s /path/to/folder/Species_Annotation.csv -u /path/to/folder/user_input.csv -o /path/to/folder/output_json_files/

 *Subsetting to a module list*

-> Rscript /path/to/folder/gpr_manipulation.R -m /path/to/folder/module_list.txt -n /path/to/folder/gpr.xlsx -s /path/to/folder/Species_Annotation.csv -u /path/to/folder/user_input.csv
+> Rscript /path/to/folder/gpr_manipulation.R -m /path/to/folder/module_list.txt -n /path/to/folder/gpr.xlsx -s /path/to/folder/Species_Annotation.csv -u /path/to/folder/user_input.csv -o /path/to/folder/output_json_files/

 *Using the complete ORAdb*

->Rscript /path/to/folder/gpr_manipulation.R -n /path/to/folder/gpr.xlsx -s /path/to/folder/Species_Annotation.csv -u /path/to/folder/user_input.csv
+>Rscript /path/to/folder/gpr_manipulation.R -n /path/to/folder/gpr.xlsx -s /path/to/folder/Species_Annotation.csv -u /path/to/folder/user_input.csv -o /path/to/folder/output_json_files/

-During this task the *GP_rules.json, path.json* and *species_exclude.json* are also generated.
+During this task the *GP_rules.json, path.json* and *species_exclude.json* are also generated and stored int output folder defined by the *-o* flag.

 The second command calculates all possible microbial interactions using the previously generated files.